All Episodes

 You know, we wrote a lift off report at my

-insistence that we published right before we left office, and so,
+insistence that we published right before we left office, and

-that clean hydrogen is largely going to go into ammonia,
+think that clean hydrogen is largely going to go into ammonia,

-which is what we always predicted at the Loan Program's Office.
+which is what we always predicted at the Loan Program's office.

-So I think a lot of these clean fuels, what
+So I think a lot of these clean fuels what

 do you call it fights that people were having the

-you know, like which feedstocks go into saff which feedstocks
+you know, like which feedstocks go into saff, which feedstocks

-places and so we're trying to figure all that stuff out.
+And so we're trying to figure all that stuff out.

 In the US is clearly blessed with an extraordinary agriculture industry,